“A free to be me” nurturing environment where we know that every child is unique, every child is capable and every child is loved.”

 To add your child’s information to our Infant-Toddler Program Waitlist, please click here to complete our Waitlist Interest form.

 When a space becomes available for a child, our Admissions Advisor will consult our waitlist and contact the parent/guardian of the next eligible child.
-After a site visit with the Admissions Advisor, the family will be invited to Willowstone Academy for a Site Visit with the Infant-Toddler Team Lead, where the family can meet our Infant-Toddler team, ask questions about the program, etc. This also allows our Infant-Toddler Team Lead to determine if we can meet the individual needs of the child.
+After an Interview with the Admissions Advisor, the family will be invited to Willowstone Academy for a Site Visit with the Infant-Toddler Team Lead, where the family can meet our Infant-Toddler team, ask questions about the program, etc. This also allows our Infant-Toddler Team Lead to determine if we can meet the individual needs of the child.
 The site visit will determine if a family is invited to register in the Infant-Toddler program.

 In order to allow the best transition experience for both the child and our caregivers, Willowstone Academy implements a 4-week gradual entry transition period for every child starting in our Infant-Toddler room.